Kavundampalayam Assembly constituency

 Kavundampalayam is a legislative assembly constituency in the Indian state of Tamil Nadu.
 Its State Assembly Constituency number is 117.
-It is the second largest electorate holding assembly constituency in Tamil Nadu as of 2021.
+It historically ranks as one of the largest electorates by population size in the state.

 Composition

 It comprises the municipality of Kavundampalayam and its surrounding areas in Coimbatore.

 History

 It was formed by the 2008 delimitation and is part of the Coimbatore parliamentary constituency.
 It was created by the bifurcation of Thondamuthur Assembly constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu in India.

 Demographics

-Gender demographics of Kavundampalayam constituency as of 01.04.2021, taken ahead of the State General election in Tamilnadu in 2021.